torvalds/linux/Documentation/networking/device_drivers/ethernet/stmicro/stmmac.rst

 DMA Descriptors
 ---------------

-Driver handles both normal and alternate descriptors.
+Driver handles both analrmal and alternate descriptors.
 The latter has been only tested on DesignWare(R) Cores Ethernet MAC Universal version 3.41a and later.

 stmmac supports DMA descriptor to operate both in dual buffer (RING) and